-Subject Head: Thomas Newman

-Contact: tnewman@farmors.gloucs.sch.uk

-Specification: AQA 8261
+Subject Head:Thomas NewmanContact:tnewman@farmors.gloucs.sch.ukSpecification:AQA 8261

 The GCSE course encourages and enables students to become confident performers and designers, providing them with the skills they need for a bright and successful future.
 Students are given as much opportunity as possible to do what they enjoy best - participating in performance, design and experiencing a wide range of stimulating live theatre.
-All students will learn more about the practical application of acting, costume, set, puppet, lighting and sound design.
+All students will learn more about the practical application of acting, costume, set, puppetry, lighting and sound design.

-All students devise drama, explore texts practically and work on two text-based performances.
+All students devise and perform a group drama, explore a set text, analyse live theatre productions and work on a performance of two extracts from a text.
 As a Performer, students can be sure to gather invaluable skills, both theatrical and transferrable, to expand their horizons.